 Map Viewer applies the Arcade Form Constraint profile to evaluate whether a feature meets the criteria defined in the expression.
 If a value other than Yes is indicated in the water_damage field, the water damage group will not appear in the form.

-6. Click Done to close the expression builder.
+- Click Done to close the expression builder.

-A </> Visibility chip appears on the form element, indicating that the conditional visibility expression has been applied.
+A </> Visibility chip appears on the form element, indicating that the conditional visibility expression has been applied to the group or field.

-Now that you saved the expression, you can apply it to any form element.
+Now that you created the expression, you can apply it to any form element.
 You can see which elements are using the expression by clicking the number next to the expression in the Expressions pop-up.
 See Reuse expressions to learn more.

 Note: